steveoliai/flexible_extract/README.md

 - Verify cloud storage credentials and permissions
 - Check that the specified bucket/container exists
 - Ensure sufficient local disk space in `local_temp_dir`

+**Other Issues:**
+- During testing on a table in PostgreSQL with a uuid column, I needed to cast the column as a varchar.
+This can be done using a query or creating a view which does it on the database and configuring it as a source.